rstacruz/timetip/man/timetip.1.md

  * `timetip -` [<reason>] :
    Stops working, and logs your <reason> for the break. (`stop`)

-Here are some examples of short hand:
+Here are some examples of the shorthand syntax:

     $ timetip Meeting        <->  timetip start Meeting
     $ timetip yesterday      <->  timetip show yesterday